AndyNew2/hacs-idm-hpweb/README.md

 ### What is the difference to already existing integrations for iDM heat pumps, and why may I want to use it

-1. This integration uses standard **HTTP get and push commands** to retries the data and provide it to Home Assistant via Entries.
+1. This integration uses standard **HTTP get and push commands** to retrieve the data and provide it to Home Assistant via entities.
-2. This integration tries to discover the entities themself and just add the entities, provided by your heatpump.
+2. This integration tries to discover the entities automatically, and just add the entities, provided by your heatpump.
-3. Since the standard iDM Web server runs a **10 seconds update cycle**, this is the default for this integration.
+3. Since the standard iDM Web server runs a **5-10 seconds update cycle**, the default for this integration as 10 seconds.
 It can be **lowered to 2 seconds**.
 I tried it without a glich with 5 seconds update cycle.
 Of course, you could slow down the update cycle to relax Home Assistant entity handling.
 But the iDM interface and this integration has no issue with higher update rates.
 4. This is very different to the ModbusTCP based integrations.
-ModbusTCP can of course have faster update rates, however the way Home Assistant implements it, and the way iDM has integrated it, allows a update rate by best 30 seconds.
+ModbusTCP can of course have faster update rates, however the way Home Assistant implements it, and the way iDM has integrated it, allows a update rate at best 30 seconds.
 If you have a higher update rate, the iDM GUI and control can go static and the heatpump freezes.
 Recommended update rate is 1 min lowest.
 This might be quite slow for some Home Assistant controlled temperature handling.
 This integration gives you the needed higher update rate for such conditions.
 The heat pump itself is not stressed by the HTTP requests, but it is with ModbusTCP.
 (Maybe implementation specific and not a generic issue on ModbusTCP, however for the iDM heat pump this is true.)
 5. iDM designed ModbusTCP as the interface for the heat pump.
 Therefore, use the **Kodebach integration as the main integration**.
-However, iDM lacks a few very important sensors on the ModbusTCP implementation. iDM till now, is not willing to add them.
-This integration bridges the flaw, and adds: **flowrate, hotgas temperature, compressor high and low pressure values** and many more.
+However, iDM lacks a few very important sensors on the ModbusTCP implementation. iDM till now, did not add them.
+This integration bridges the shortfall, and adds: **flowrate, hotgas temperature, compressor high and low pressure values** and many more.
 6. As already mentioned, this integration is designed and implemented to run in parallel with a standard ModbusTCP based integration for the heat pump like the one from Kodebach.
 By disabling sensors not needed in this integration, you could greatly relax Home Assistant data handling and still allow to have the few sensors of your interests, e.g. flowrate or hotgas temperature or flow temp and return temp on a high update rate.
-7. Last but not least, you have now the option to keep the idm clock in sync with Home Assistant and therefore with the internet and the global time.
+7. Last but not least, you have now the option to keep the idm clock in sync with Home Assistant.
 No more time corrections needed to be done manually.

 ## Installation